 During the year 1885 the first practical attempt to found a public hospital for the North Shore community was made by Mr and Mrs F. B. Treatt of Chatswood.
-Sir Henry Parkes, in 1888, laid the foundation stone of the North Shore Hospital on land in Willoughby Road presented by David Berry, Esq., and the hospital was opened in 1889 with accommodation for fourteen patients.
-In 1902 the foundation stone of a new hospital was laid by Sir Harry Rawson on a site of three and a quarter hectares in St Leonards.
+Sir Henry Parkes, in 1887, laid the foundation stone of the North Shore Hospital on land in Willoughby Road presented by David Berry, Esq., and the hospital was opened in 1888 with accommodation for fourteen patients.

+In 1902 the foundation stone of a new hospital was laid by Sir Harry Rawson on a site of 8 acres (3.25 hectares) in St Leonards.
 In that year, also, permission was granted by King Edward VII for the institution to be designated 'The Royal North Shore Hospital of Sydney'.
 Its first pavilion, together with an administration block, was opened for the reception of patients in 1903.